 - All investigators should be based in an academic institution, such as a university, hospital or research institute, located within Europe.
 Please note that this funding scheme is not intended for industry partners and is for academic researchers only.

-- All applications must undertake research using at least one of the Pfizer drugs, either by itself or in combination with other agents.
+- All applications must undertake research using at least one of the following Pfizer drugs – Crizotinib, Palbociclib and Talazoparib, either by itself or in combination with other agents.

 - In studies that involve teams working at more than one site, one of the investigators must be selected as the Principal Investigator (PI).
 The PI’s host institution should be the coordinating site for all the financial, regulatory and reporting responsibilities for the grant.